To borrow an old political saying, as Twitter goes, so goes the Twitter chat.

-Alexander Graham Bell famously said, “Before anything else, preparation is the key to success.”
+Alexander Graham Bell famously said, "Before anything else, preparation is the key to success."
 Twitter is littered with the failed remnants of ill-conceived and poorly prepared chats.
 Erika Heald advises being patient and being consistent.
-“Put together a plan for a couple months worth of chats before you launch your first chat, so your chat attendees know you’re planning to be around for the long haul.”
+"Put together a plan for a couple of months worth of chats before you launch your first chat, so your chat attendees know you're planning to be around for the long haul."

 These days, people want life to come with an "easy button."
 But as Corey Northcutt writes, "There is no magic formula [for success] that doesn't still involve out-working the competition."

 So what's that mean to you?
 It means when your first Twitter chat doesn't have hundreds of participants, don't get dismayed and give up.
 As Ben Affleck's character said in Boiler Room, "Act as if."

 Act as if your Twitter chat has hundreds of followers.
 Prepare as if your Twitter chat has hundreds of followers.
 Whether there are three hundred participants or ten, put an equal amount of enthusiasm and passion into moderating your chat.
 If you create something meaningful and consistent, people will see that and gravitate your way.

 Now that you're ready to chat, check our calendar of Twitter chats to see which is the best fit for you.